prakharsr/audiobook-creator/README.md

       cd audiobook-creator
       ```
    - Make sure your .env is configured correctly and your LLM is running
-   - If TTS docker container Kokoro is already running, you can either stop and remove it or comment the kokoro_fastapi service and depends_on param in docker compose.
-If its not running then it will automatically start when you run docker compose up command
+   - For Kokoro TTS, please refer to the instructions mentioned before in Option 1
    - For Orpheus TTS, please refer to the [Orpheus TTS FastAPI repository](https://github.com/prakharsr/Orpheus-TTS-FastAPI) for setup instructions as it provides the optimal implementation.
    - Copy the .env file into the audiobook-creator folder
-   - Choose between the types of inference:

-      For CUDA based GPU inference (Apple Silicon GPUs currently not supported, use CPU based inference instead).
-Choose the value of TTS_MAX_PARALLEL_REQUESTS_BATCH_SIZE based on [this guide](https://github.com/prakharsr/audiobook-creator/?tab=readme-ov-file#parallel-batch-inferencing-of-audio-for-faster-audio-generation) and set the value in kokoro_fastapi service and env variable.

-      ```bash
-      cd docker/gpu

-      docker compose up --build
+   -  Run using
       ```

-      For CPU based inference.
-In this case you can keep number of workers as 1 as only mostly GPU based inferencing benefits from parallel workers and batch requests.

-      ```bash
-      cd docker/cpu

-      docker compose up --build
+      docker compose --env-file .env up --build
       ```
-   - Wait for the models to download and then navigate to http://localhost:7860 for the Gradio UI
+   - Navigate to http://localhost:7860 for the Gradio UI
    </details>

    <details>